π Getting Started

 If you want to keep SuperStackβs Git history and pull upstream changes later, clone SuperStack:

-git clone https://github.com/explodinglabs/superstack.git myapp
+git clone https://github.com/explodinglabs/superstack.git myapp-backend

-cd myapp
+cd myapp-backend

 Create your own repo, then: